AitorAlvarez17/PlatformerGame/README.md

  - Cooldown Skills included on Player Weapon
  - Audio Feedback
  - Entity system already implemented, used to create all the objects and enemies as well as the firebolt, but we are having some trouble with this last one's collider.
+ - Level 2 is already created and implemented but still too buggy, so we decided not to give access to it just yet.

 ## Controls